Skip to main contentArrow Right

 Tips to implement progressive profiling

 Progressive profiling begins and ends with UI design.
-Regardless of your specific platform(s), the first step is to reduce the user burden.
+Regardless of your specific platform(s), the first step is to reduce user friction while still capturing meaningful data.
+The goal is to design an experience that feels natural, secure, and purposeful.

 If an account is necessary, reduce the information needed to generate one.
 You might enable account creation with just an email address (authenticating the users via OTP or magic link).
 Then, consider what information you need and at what points in a user’s journey it becomes critical.